 Lawyer in the Library offers free 20-minute meetings to assist you with legal coaching, document review, referrals to additional community services, e-filing court documents, and legal questions.

 CPL’s Lawyer in the Library program occurs once or twice a month, depending on lawyer availability.
 No Registration or appointment necessary; patrons will be seen on a first come, first served basis.
 Bring paperwork that relates to your legal matter.
-Open to residents within the First Judicial Circuit Court:
+Open to residents within the 9 counties of the First Judicial Circuit Court (Alexander, Jackson, Johnson, Massac, Pope, Pulaski, Saline, Union, and Williamson counties).

 Questions about the program?
 Contact Programming & Outreach Librarian Elizabeth Hartman: firstname.lastname@example.org